Full Course Information

 Attend or watch online webinars and participate in open discussion on diagnosis and management direct with our expert Dermatologists.

-Respond to authentic clinic case studies and challenge yourself to provide a diagnosis and first-step management plan on the clinical information and dermoscopic images.
+Respond to authentic clinical case studies and challenge yourself to provide a diagnosis and first-step management plan on the clinical information and dermoscopic images.

 One low fee includes access to the course for the duration of study including all learning material and resources: